getzep/docs.getzep.com/docs/sdk/index.md

       "created_at": "2023-05-16T22:59:33.612956Z",
       "role": "ai",
-      "content": "Octavia Butler won the Hugo Award, the Nebula Award, and the MacArthur Fellowship.", "token_count": 26
+      "content": "Octavia Butler won the Hugo Award, the Nebula Award, and the MacArthur Fellowship.", "metadata": {
+          "system": {
+              "intent": "The subject is making a statement about the achievements and recognition received by Octavia Butler."
+            }
+        },
+      "token_count": 26
     },
     {